-Any attempt to get back the lost crew was futile.
+Any attempts to retrieve the lost crew were futile.
 Van Neck was deeply frustrated and thought the Chinese were barbaric for imprisoning his men without any warning.
-The truth, however, as history has taught us time and time again, was never as simple.
+However, the truth, as history has taught us time and time again, is never that simple.

-It was no surprise, then, that when the strange newcomers arrived at Macau, the Chinese officials and the Portuguese had opposite reactions.
+So, it was no surprise that when the strange newcomers arrived in Macau, the Chinese officials and the Portuguese had opposite reactions.

 Alas, the Portuguese were too quick to take action.
 When the local authority ordered them to hand over the Dutch sailors as soon as possible, 17 sailors had already been hanged by the Portuguese, while the remaining four were sent to Goa.
 Not even converting to Catholicism convinced the Portuguese to spare their lives.

-Chinese officials’ attempts at communication with the Dutch ships were also sabotaged by the Portuguese, either through translation or bribery.
-On 3 October, Van Neck finally decided to turn back without the return of the imprisoned sailors.
+The Portuguese also sabotaged Chinese attempts at communication with the Dutch ships, either through translation or bribery.
+On October 3, Van Neck finally decided to turn back without the imprisoned sailors.

-The hijacking of Santa Catarina wasn’t simply a “good prize”, however, as it attracted international attention and set off a ripple effect in the course of global history.
-It marked the start of the Dutch–Portuguese War which would end in the Dutch overthrowing the Portuguese monopoly on trade in the East Indies, establishing colonies in Indonesia that served as bases for colonial advancement in China.
+The hijacking of Santa Catarina, however, attracted international attention and set off a ripple effect in the course of global history.
+It marked the start of the Dutch–Portuguese War, which would end with the Dutch overthrowing the Portuguese monopoly on trade in the East Indies and establishing colonies in Indonesia that served as bases for colonial advancement in China.

-Little did the Chinese know, they would be dealing with more “barbarians” than just the Dutch because of this hijack.
+Little did the Chinese know they would be dealing with more “barbarians” than just the Dutch as a result of this hijack.
 The auction of Chinese goods was an eye-opener for many European merchants.
-Until that point in time, the Portuguese had kept their trading activities in Asia a secret.
+Until that point, the Portuguese had kept their trading activities in Asia a secret.

-The selling of the Santa Catarina’s cargo, however, made the Europeans realize the enormous profits that could be made in Asia, especially with China.
-Following this, foreign traders and colonialists plagued the coasts of China.
+However, the selling of the Santa Catarina cargo made many Europeans realize the enormous profits that could be made in Asia, especially in China.
+Following this, foreign traders and colonialists started to plague the coasts of China.

 As for the Dutch, their bad reputation led to a century of conflict with China.
 Failed attempts at mutual trade resulted in invasions with twists and turns, which inevitably dragged both countries into the ever-growing monster that is the global trading system.

-Did you know about this exciting chapter in history?
+Did you know about this interesting chapter in Dutch history?
 Tell us in the comments below!